Learn a Few Simple Pastry-Techniques When Working with Dough

 If you have to pre-bake your crust, you want to avoid shrinkage.

-To avoid a runny filling causing too much moisture, before baking
+To avoid a runny filling causing too much moisture, before baking, try one of these pastry-techniques.

 To avoid crust edges burning, I put strips of foil around the pie.